Robtych121/HospitalityDashboard/README.md

 Because of this, the web page has a clean layout and everything has it's own section to the users can find the information they need easily.

 I created a wireframe of the general layout of the page for both desktop and mobiles.
 This can be found under the Wireframes folder.
+The final website has extra charts on the page to enhance the dashboards information that is available to the user.

 ## Features
 This website uses the data visualisation scripts D3, DC, Queue and Crossfilter to display a CSV file in a dashboard like web page.
 The page is structured using Bootstrap so it can also be used on mobiles without any issues.